 Lofts are truly New York residential spaces filled with history that have become an icon of NYC living.
 These apartments are very unique in their architectural characteristics and in the manner they are occupied.
-Loft design requires an understanding and respect to the architecture, as well as balancing their challenges with their strengths.
+Loft design requires an understanding of loft architecture, as well as balancing their challenges with their strengths.

-I am Jorge Fontan an architect and owner of Fontan Architecture a NYC architecture firm that works on lofts throughout New York City.
+I am Jorge Fontan an architect in New York and owner of Fontan Architecture a NYC architecture firm.
+At our office we work on a variety of project types including loft renovations throughout New York City.
 In this blog post I will share a few lofts we have worked on over the past few years and discuss some of the key insights from each individual project.

 SoHo Artist Loft